Focus was my “Word of the Year” in 2018.

 Every buzz, beep and whistle makes us lift our phones and bam! – out goes our focus.

 Believe me, the world won’t end if you don’t engage with whatever is going on right away.
 Tried and tested.
 And if you’re suffering from FOMO, you might find this post helpful.
-It’s packed with tips that actually work!
+There are tips that actually work!

 What is the most difficult part of getting something done?